RAF Bomber Command aircrew of World War II: Take off

-Signalled in the darkness by an arrangement similar to traffic lights, the crew awaited their turn to take off, wireless traffic was kept to an absolute minimum to avoid alerting the German wireless listening services.
-If it was to be a distant target the aircraft fuel tanks might be topped-up by a fuel bowser immediately before taking off.
+Signalled in the darkness by an arrangement similar to traffic lights, the crew awaited their turn to take off, wireless traffic was kept to an absolute minimum to avoid alerting the German wireless listening services.Rolfe (2003), p.47 If it was to be a distant target the aircraft fuel tanks might be topped-up by a fuel bowser immediately before taking off.
 Each crew would taxi out to the runway in its pre-assigned order with the pilot checking over the intercom with each of his crew in turn that they were well and everything was working before they were signalled to take off, and with the flight engineer standing beside the pilot to help manage the throttles they would go to full power and hope to pick up sufficient speed to get about 25 tons of bomber into the air before the end of the runway.
 A tyre blow out, a wheel running off the runway into soft grass or an engine failure at this point would mean disaster as the 2,000 gallons (up 8 tons) of aviation fuel, approximately 5 tons of bombs (high explosive and incendiary) and multiple thousands of rounds of ammunition crashed at over 130 miles per hour.
-A crash at this stage usually killed all aboard.
-Bombers usually took off with about 60 second intervals between them.
+A crash at this stage usually killed all aboard.Hawker (2004), p.131 Bombers usually took off with about 60 second intervals between them.
 The pilot would slowly climb to the designated height and head for the group's assembly point near the coast.
 Once airborne every airman had to hope that his oxygen mask and supply functioned properly when it was switched on at 5,000 feet and did not suffer from icing in the frigid temperatures at high altitude; their electrically heated flying suits, boots and gloves were completely necessary to avoid frostbite throughout the year.